 The brief

-ASPI came to us with a clear research mandate and a dataset that, in its raw form, was almost impossible for a non-specialist to engage with.
-The ICPC team had built a methodology using research publications and patent applications as proxies for national-level research innovation, capturing, at a macro level, the collective output of government funding, university research, and private-sector R&D. The dataset was rich enough to answer the questions that matter to defence and economic policy: who’s leading in quantum sensing, where the AI chip talent is moving, how the Quad countries combined stack up against China.
+ASPI came to Mude with a clear research mandate and a dataset that, in its raw form, was almost impossible for a non-specialist to engage with.
+The ICPC team had built a methodology using research publications and patent applications as proxies for national-level research innovation.
+At a macro level, it captured the collective output of government funding, university research, and private-sector R&D.

 What ASPI needed was a website that could turn that dataset into something a non-specialist could actually use.